The Long View

 meetings with seven remarkably ordinary trees

 The Long View combines exploration and art to celebrate the value and beauty of trees, and the importance of the natural environment and our connection with it.
 We have spent two years with seven remarkably ordinary trees in Cumbria, walking, camping, leading public walks, working with schools, and strolling wtih ecologists.
 These trees - a hawthorn, a rowan, an alder, a Scots pine, a sycamore, a birch and an oak - have become beacons in a wide and varied landscape: they are ordinary trees representing trees across the UK.

-The Long View exhibition is touring the UK in 2018
+The Long View exhibition toured the UK in 2018

 “I am blown away.
 I made the journey from Cornwall.
 Completely worth it!”